 - Parking at the beach is always a challenge in season.
 There is a pay lot on the north part of the island, but one way to avoid the problem is to park away from the beach and take the trolley.

 - Here are parking options that are trolley stops: Park at the Summerlin Square at the corner of Summerlin and San Carlos Boulevard and ride the Lee Tran trolley to the beach.
 Get off at the first stop.

-- If you come from the south, you can park at either Lovers Key State Park, which is well worth visiting in itself, or at the Santini Plaza, in the 7200 block Estero Boulevard, and take the trolley to the park.
+- If you come to the Shrimp Festival from the south, you can park at either Lovers Key State Park, which is well worth visiting in itself, or at the Santini Plaza, in the 7200 block Estero Boulevard, and take the trolley to the park.

 Here’s a complete schedule of Florida seafood festivals.